The Doctrine of Laying on of Hands

 • Attempting to impart spiritual gifts to people you don’t know.
 Generally speaking, the local church, under the watchful oversight of elders/shepherds who know the flock, is the best venue for the laying on of hands and impartation of spiritual gifts.

 In sum, the laying on of hands is an often-overlooked but foundational biblical truth.
-Its many proper biblical uses include the laying on of hands for:
+Its many proper biblical uses and multiple purposes include the laying on of hands for:

 • sending qualified, called people out in ministry